Four Women, One Cause.

 At 8:00am or so, I received a text from Kelsey, our dear crew chief.
 She informed me that it would be an interesting 24 hours because she just got her period.
 I instinctively laughed and thought, That sucks!
 Madame Karma reared her ugly head and got me good at around 9...my dear Aunt Ruby had arrived as well.
 THAT SUCKS.

 Wednesday flew by in a blur of running errands and cooking food for the night and following day.
-Red quinoa with cranberries, OJ and almonds; polenta with tomatoes and peppers; some Larabars; black bean and lentil soup; garbanzo beans with spinach, avocado, and hummus; baked sweet potatoes; Arbonne ready-to-drink vegan shake with added cold pressed hemp oil; bananas with raw peanut butter.
+Red quinoa with cranberries, OJ and almonds, polenta with tomatoes and peppers; bagels, some protein bars, black bean and lentil soup, garbanzo beans with spinach, avocado, and hummus, baked sweet potatoes, bananas with peanut butter.
 That was the menu for the 24 hours ahead.

-I dropped off my bag at the gym where the team was meeting to drive down to Jobing.com arena and headed over to watch my kids and parents play at the pizza joint near the gym.
-All the kids screaming and lights flashing was making me feel out of whack and out of focus, so gave and received many hugs and kisses and ran down to the gym.
+I dropped off my bag at the gym where the team was meeting to drive down to the Jobing.com Arena and headed over to watch my kids play at the pizza joint near the gym.
+All the kids screaming and lights flashing was making me feel out of whack and out of focus, so I gave and received many hugs and kisses from the kiddos and my mom, who graciously flew in to watch them as David was out of town, and ran down to the gym.

-The ladies lugged in all their bags and blankets and coolers and I held the door.
-Sarah arrived a ten minutes lat in her own car.
+The ladies lugged in all of their bags, blankets, and coolers and I held the door.
+Sarah arrived about ten minutes late in her own car.
 She wasn't feeling well and her daughter, Kylie, was running a fever so she needed to be able to leave - just in case.
 We walked in and saw the treadmills set up, ready to go.
 I walked in front to take a look at our view and this is what I saw:

-We set up "camp" and Donna came with her three precious kids.
-I played tag with them for a bit (just to stay warm!).At 7:59pm, Matt had his clock out and ready to start at 8:00pm.
-We decided that Sarah should run first so she could go home and rest...he eyes were dilated and she was feeling feverish, even in the ridiculously cold arena.
-Sarah stepped onto the treadmill, Clarissa right by her side, and at 8:00 on the dot, the relentless running began!
+We set up "camp" and Donna Bartos (president of the Purple Ribbon Council) arrived with her three precious kids.
+I played tag with them for a bit (I needed to stay warm!).At 7:59pm, Matt had his clock out and ready to start us off at 8:00pm, sharp!
+We decided that Sarah should run first so she could go home and rest...her eyes were dilated and she was feeling feverish, even in the ridiculously cold arena.
+Sarah stepped onto the treadmill, Clarissa right by her side, and at 8:00pm, on the dot, the relentless running began!
 Our cheering echoed across the arena.
 The 24 hour relay, a first of it's kind, had started off with a bang!

 After running 6.25 miles, Sarah got off the treadmill and Jill hopped on.
 Jill, in her fluorescent yellow tank top (resembling reflective tape!), was all smiles as we put "Anchorman" on the TV for her.
 Clarissa kept up her jogging and was at about 4.85 miles and going strong.
 Previously, her personal distance record was 3.1 miles...and that was a week before this run.